box/boxcli/docs/configure.md

 ## `box configure:environments:add PATH`

-Add a new Box environment
+Add a new Box environment from a Box app config file (JWT or CCG).

 ```
 USAGE